Anuj Gupta, MD

 He is the Governor of the Maryland Chapter of the American College of Cardiology, the professional society for cardiologists and related cardiovascular specialists.
 He is a principal in the Maryland Academic Consortium for Percutaneous Coronary Intervention Appropriateness and Quality (MACPAQ), a joint initiative between Johns Hopkins University School of Medicine and the University of Maryland School of Medicine to create a system of external peer review for PCI in the state of Maryland.
 External peer review, a state requirement for providing PCI services, demonstrates that the hospitals in Maryland are providing appropriate, high-quality PCI services.

-Dr. Gupta was named a "Top Doctor" in the specialty of Cardiology: Interventional by Baltimore magazine in 2016.
+Dr. Gupta was named a "Top Doctor" in the specialty of Cardiology: Interventional by Baltimore magazine in 2016 and 2019.

 His special interests include: